Mexico works on plan to deal with Trump's deportations

 (CNN)The Mexican government is working on a plan to deal with possible mass deportations under President-elect Donald Trump, a presidential spokesman says.

-In a news conference Monday, Eduardo Sanchez, spokesman for Mexican President Enrique Pena Nieto, told reporters deportations would be part of any agenda discussed by Nieto and Trump.
+In a news conference Monday, Eduardo Sanchez, spokesman for Mexican President Enrique Peña Nieto, told reporters deportations would be part of any agenda discussed by Peña Nieto and Trump.

 "We will have to see how many of those deportations, usually done by the United States government to the countries where the illegal immigrants are from, are for Mexico," he said.